bruno-unna/chess/reference/uci-engine-interface.md

 		restrict search to this moves only

-		Example: After "position startpos" and "go infinite searchmoves e2e4 d2d4" the engine should only search the two moves e2e4 and d2d4 in the initial position.
+		Example: After `position startpos` and `go infinite searchmoves e2e4 d2d4` the engine should only search the two moves e2e4 and d2d4 in the initial position.

 	* ponder

 		start searching in pondering mode.

 		Do not exit the search in ponder mode, even if it's mate!
 This means that the last move sent in in the position string is the ponder move.
-The engine can do what it wants to do, but after a "ponderhit" command it should execute the suggested move to ponder on.
+The engine can do what it wants to do, but after a `ponderhit` command it should execute the suggested move to ponder on.
 This means that the ponder move sent by the GUI can be interpreted as a recommendation about which move to ponder.
 However, if the engine decides to ponder on a different move, it should not display any mainlines as they are likely to be misinterpreted by the GUI because the GUI expects the engine to ponder on the suggested move.

 	* wtime <x>